Frequently Asked Questions About Reverse Mortgages

 How much does a reverse mortgage cost?

-This depends on the loan you take out – the amount and interest rate, as well as the lender’s fees; it also depends on how long you have the loan for.
+This depends on the loan you take out, the interest rate, and the lender’s fees.
+It also depends on how long you have the loan for.
 The longer the loan lasts, the more interest it accrues, hence costing you more.
+HomeEquity Bank and CHIP reverse mortgage offers reverse mortgages, which are secured loans against the appraised value of your home, allowing you to access your home equity.

 What kind of home can I get a reverse mortgage on?